bmuschko/ckad-crash-course/exercises/16-creating-persistentvolume/solution/solution.md

   storageClassName: shared
 ```

-You will see that the Persisten Volume Claim has been created and has been bound to the Persisten Volume.
+You will see that the Persistent Volume Claim has been created and has been bound to the Persistent Volume.

 ```shell
 $ kubectl get pvc